Internet speed test - check yours.

 How does your speed compare to Lightning Broadband?

 If you didn’t achieve between 25 Mbps and 1,000 Mbps (the range of our plans) on both upload and download or low-latency in our speed test and you’d like to; check now to see if Lightning Broadband is available in your area by calling us on 1300 596 426 or clicking here.

 We’d love to welcome you as one of our happy home, business or apartment customers who are now cruising the internet at incredibly fast speeds on unlimited data broadband plans!

 About the broadband speed test

 This internet speed test tool will show you upload and download speed, latency (ping) and jitter.
-Ping can be a particularly important measurement for gamers (a very good ping measurement is anywhere from 0-59 ms).
+Ping can be a particularly important performance measurement for gamers to check (a very good ping measurement is anywhere from 0-59 ms).

 The server used for testing your broadband connection is located in Melbourne, Australia and is operated by Lightning Broadband.

 The platform we’re using is from Ookla, the world’s most popular internet speed testing application provider.
 It has run over 20 billion tests in Australia and around the world to date!

-The broadband speed test works directly via your browser without requiring a Flash plugin and is compatible with handheld devices such as mobile phones and tables.
-It will provide your internet connection’s ping, download, and upload speeds within around 30 seconds of starting the test, so it’s very fast.
+The broadband speed test works directly via your browser without requiring a Flash plugin and is compatible with handheld devices such as mobile phones and tablets.
+It will check your internet connection’s ping, download, and upload speeds within around 30 seconds of starting the test, so it’s very fast.

-The application operates mainly over TCP testing with a HTTP fallback for maximum compatibility.
+The application operates mainly over TCP testing with a HTTP fallback check for maximum compatibility.

 Find out how fast your broadband connection needs to be for various streaming services.